vishalvaka/SoloRAG/docs/setup_local.md

 ## 6. Interacting with the API
 1. Open Swagger UI: http://localhost:8000/docs
-2. Try the `/answer` endpoint with a question like **"How can I refund a payment?"**
+2. Use the `/query` endpoint (pre-filled example) or `/query/stream` for live token streaming.
-3. Watch the streaming response in real time.
+3. Watch the answer appear in real-time; a `[SOURCES]` block is appended at the end when streaming.

 ---